"The moment you doubt whether you can fly, you cease for ever to be able to do it."—J. M. Barrie

 People who are truly secure in themselves are constantly wanting to evolve, including when it comes to their character.
 If that requires hearing some hard things about their faults and flaws, so be it.
 They can take it because they know it will only make them better individuals in the long run.

-They're Able to Control Their Emotions
+3. Confident People Are Able to Control Their Emotions

 Pop offs.
 People with tunnel vision.
 Individuals who constantly react to their triggers.
 Negative folks.
 People who stew in their feelings.
 Something that all of these folks have in common is they usually don't know how to control their emotions.
 Contrary to what a lot of people think, while sometimes we can't control how we feel, what we can do is control how we respond and react as the direct result of those feelings.